When considering the overall tax position of your family, it is worth considering if you can justify employing your

 - The national minimum wage regulations are likely to apply

 As well as a salary, you may be able to pay premiums for a special pension arrangement for your spouse, or you may be required to enroll them in an auto-enrolment pension arrangement.
 These should not be taxable on your spouse and should save you tax as a business expense.

 All the above considerations apply equally to an unmarried partner or indeed to any other individual.

 Administering a salary

 If your spouse has no other employment, a form P46 should be signed with the Statement B ("This is my only or main job") ticked.
-You may then pay up to the primary threshold for employees national insurance (£149 per week for 2013/14) without any further formality, provided that you have no other employees.
+You may then pay up to the Lower Earnings Limit (£112 for 2016/17) without any further formality, provided that you have no other employees.

 If you already have a PAYE scheme for other employees, or don't mind setting up a scheme for your spouse, you should consider the following points:

 - A salary between £113 and £157 per week will protect an entitlement to basic state pension and other contributory benefits without incurring any actual national insurance liability